franciscarpenter/cmod-chemical-fingerprints/README.md

 Input data required are available in `data/`, in a set of .csv and .xslx files.

 The python packages required to run the notebooks are described in requirements.txt

+The notebooks can be run independently of eachother or in any order: each notebook loads the input files needed and carries out all pre-processing required.